 Machairophyllum brevifolium L.Bolus

-Machairophyllum brevifolium is a compact, nearly stemless, glabrous, perennial succulent up to 2 inches (5 cm) tall.
-The leaves are triangular in cross section, whitish-green to green, up to 1.2 inches (3 cm) long, up to 1 inch (2.5 cm) wide and up to 0.6 inch (1.5 cm) thick.
-The flowers are solitary, bright yellow, up to 0.6 inch (1.5 cm) long and up to 1.8 inches (4.5 cm) in diameter.
+Machairophyllum brevifolium is a nearly stemless succulent with glabrous gray-green leaves.
+It grows up to 2 inches (5 cm) tall.
+Leaves are triangular in cross-section, up to 1.2 inches (3 cm) long, up to 1 inch (2.5 cm) wide, and up to 0.6 inches (1.5 cm) thick.
+The solitary flowers are bright yellow and appear in spring and early summer, opening in the afternoon or evening.
+They are up to 0.6 inches (1.5 cm) long and up to 1.8 inches (4.5 cm) in diameter.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).